jsonbruce/zookeeper-operator/docs/DESIGN.md

 ![sequence.png](sequence.png)

 The reconciliation strategy for resources is creating if no exist.
-The zookeeper stats will be sync into `.status.nodes`, which is a map, the key is node ip and value is node role.
+The zookeeper stats will be sync into `.status.servers`, which is a map, the key is server role and value is server state.

-We stop requeue by comparing the actual and number of Pods, the size of `.status.nodes` with the desired replicas.
+We stop requeue by comparing the actual and number of Pods, the size of `.status.servers` with the desired replicas.
+So we can say the cluster is ready when all servers respond stats successfully.

 ### Pros & Cons
 Pros: